SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Swift/md-docs/LinuxAMD64/QuickStart/swift-linuxamd64-quickStart-instrumentApplication.md

 &nbsp;

-After setting up the Otel collector agent, follow the steps below to instrument your Swift Application

 ### Step 1: Add dependencies

 To configure your Swift application to send data you need to initialize OpenTelemetry.
 Add these dependency in `Package.swift` file of your project or if you are using XCode then you need to add this [dependency](https://github.com/open-telemetry/opentelemetry-swift) and then import these below dependencies in the main file.